Riding the Waves of the Mind: How Mental Training Can Power Your Contest Surfing Performances to the Next Level

 Garrett McNamara - surfer of the highest wave in the world

-Visualization is just one of aspects of your mental preparation - as your mind already knows exactly how to perform your entire range of maneuvers, in all kinds of wave conditions.
+Visualisation is just one of aspects of your inner preparation - as your mind already knows exactly how to perform your entire range of maneuvers, in all kinds of wave conditions.

-So you also need to be able to free your mind of mental clutter, so your surfing can 'flow' automatically during the contests.
+So you also need to be able to free your mind of internal clutter, so your surfing can 'flow' automatically during the contests.
 This can be achieved with regular relaxation techniques.

-Luckily these two techniques work well together, firstly using a relaxation method - as this moves your mind into the correct mental state, ready for visualization.
+Luckily these two techniques work well together, firstly using a relaxation method - as this moves your mind into the correct state, ready for visualisation.

-Then you follow this with your mental surf 'programming' - 5-10 minutes of vividly imagining surfing at your optimum level, in all conditions, to suit your next competitive contest.
+Then you follow this with your inner surf 'programming' - 5-10 minutes of vividly imagining surfing at your optimum level, in all conditions, to suit your next competitive contest.

 Do this on a regular basis, particularly in the lead up to an event - and you will notice the changes and improvements over the weeks and months ahead, particularly in your contests.

-For those of you who prefer to be guided through the entire experience, with hypnotic suggestions included as well, I created a surf program which has had excellent results, see below.
+See below for more information - and for those of you who prefer to be guided through the entire visualisation experience, with hypnotic suggestions also included - I created a surf program which has had excellent results, see Products below.